bitminion/bitminion.github.io/_posts/2014-09-01-failure-to-start.markdown

 I often encounter a mental block when it comes to creating new things.
 Naming is often a problem which can trip me up for a while, or figuring out where to start on a new problem.
 Perhaps it is a fear of making mistakes that will live a long time?
 Or some kind of very critical part of my subconsious that, over the years, has witnessed other people who have a natural talent for "starting well" that I definitely lack.

 Anyways, to illustrate what I mean, I've been threatening to write this blog for weeks.
 I thought I could overcome the mental block of starting something new by embracing a JFDI mentality (just fucking do it).
-The honest truth is that noone I don't already know will ever read these ramblings.
+The honest truth is that no one I don't already know will ever read these ramblings.
 And many people I already know won't read it unless I ask them to.

 So, I started with a little notebook, my favorite place to work in Cambridge, and some coffee.
 Pretty soon I had a big list of things I wanted to make and a plan of attack that I felt embraced my JFDI approach.